singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 This question, like many puzzle questions, has a math/computer science root.
 If the  two jug  sizes are relatively prime, you can measure any value between one  and the  sum of the jug  sizes.

 **6.6   Blue-Eyed Island:** A bunch of people are living on an island, when a visitor comes with a strange order: all blue-eyed people must leave the island as soon as possible.
-There will be a flight out at 8:00pm every evening.
+There will be a flight out at 8:00 pm every evening.
 Each person can see everyone else's eye color, but they do not know their own (nor is anyone allowed to tell them).
 Additionally, they do not know how many people have blue eyes, although they do know that at least one person does.
 How many days will it take the blue-eyed people to leave?

 SOLUTION